JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-26-bmc-showcase-starter-intro.md

 * I don't like lombok...
 * ...

-and it is fine, we all have a way of doing things and on a real app showcase you will find room for improvement and change.
+and it is fine, we all have a way of doing things and on a showcase featuring a real app you will find room for improvement and change.

 ### code coherence